24/7 Support Line - Call Now

 Through outpatient programs, you will be able to practice and apply newly acquired skills and strategies in a real-life setting, which will, in turn, facilitate better preparation for maintaining recovery once treatment is completed.

-These programs can provide more privacy and anonymity than inpatient services requiring one to live at a residential facility.
+These programs provide more privacy and anonymity than inpatient services, requiring one to live at a residential facility.
 This aspect is mainly critical in special cases of people who are afraid of stigma and discrimination.

 Are You a Candidate for Outpatient Rehab?

-Outpatient alcohol treatment might be appropriate for people who meet certain criteria, allowing higher rates of success during this type of rehab, including:
+Outpatient alcohol treatment might be appropriate for people who meet certain criteria, allowing higher rates of success during this type of rehab.

 • Mild to moderate alcohol use disorder.

 • Stable living environment.
-If home conditions include violence, substances, or other triggers for drinking, the pace of recovery may be affected.
+If home conditions include violence, substances, or other triggers for drinking, the pace of recovery is affected.

 • Good physical and mental health.